 Documentation for designers

-How to work with Formation
+How to work with the VA.gov Design System

 - Content style guide: Our house style guide for VA.gov.
 Follow the guidelines to help you create a consistent, helpful experience for Veterans.

 - Design: This section explains VA.gov’s base styles and visual language.
 You should set margins and padding in your design comps using the 8pt spacing units.

 - Components: Components are the “UI fragments,” such as buttons and accordions.
 Some of these have strict usage guidelines, so please become familiar with them.

 - Utilities: This section mostly describes CSS, but that doesn’t mean it is only for front-end developers.
 Formation guides design implementation, so understanding the utilities may assist in how designers describe their work.
 Many of the utilities are responsive and can be used to modify or enhance designs for different screen widths at a low development cost.